-Given the sensitive nature of RSE it is possible that a student may come forward and either ask more questions or disclose information that the teacher will need to pass on to the Designated Safeguarding Lead or her deputy as per the procedures in the school's 'Child Protection Policy'.
+Given the sensitive nature of RSE it is possible that a student may come forward and either ask more questions or disclose information that the teacher will need to pass on to the Designated Safeguarding Lead or the Deputy Designated Safeguarding Lead as per the procedures in the school's 'Child Protection Policy'.
 Staff are not able to offer pupils total confidentiality in this respect and teachers will advise students that they may have to pass on information that they are given.